 Areas of Expertise: Education for Sustainability

-Alison is Director of Education for Sustainability (EfS) at Anglia Ruskin University and leads the EfS research theme at the Global Sustainability Insititute (GSI).
+Alison is Director of Education for Sustainability (EfS) at Anglia Ruskin University and leads the EfS research theme at the Global Sustainability Institute (GSI).
 She is also Course Leader for the MSc Sustainability.

-Alison started her academic career as a physical geographer and is interested in the crossover between the natural world and human societies.
-Following a career in a number of University Departments and as an independent environmental consultant, in 2011 she joined the GSI to take up the new post of Director of Education for Sustainability.
+Alison started her academic career as a physical geographer and has always been interested in the interconnections between the natural world and human societies.
+Following a career at a number of University Departments and as an independent environmental consultant, in 2011 she joined the GSI to take up the post of Director of Education for Sustainability.
 With a responsibility for ensuring sustainability is part of all students experience at Anglia Ruskin University, Alison has also established Education for Sustainability as a research theme within the GSI.
 Alison is particularly interested in how education, both formal and informal, can help prepare individuals to bring about change for a more sustainable future, and how educational institutions can facilitate this process.

 PhD - Landslides, Heavy rainfalls and Hurricanes in Dominica, West Indies.
 University of Wales Swansea